 - 1. A coach, assistant coach, parent, spectator or player shall not at any time lay a hand upon, push, shove, strike, or threaten to strike a referee, or they are subject to ejection from the game, as well as, any or all games left in the season. - 2.
 A coach, assistant coach, parent, spectator or player shall not verbally abuse a referee or use profane, obscene, or vulgar language in any manner or at any time. - 3.
 A coach shall not appear at any time in an intoxicated condition, smell of alcohol or have in his/her possession any alcoholic beverage. - 4.
-A coach shall be responsible for the conduct of his/her own spectators or rooters on either side of the playing area. - 5.
-A coach shall be responsible for the conduct of his/her players while they are on the field or sidelines. - 6.
-A coach shall be responsible for insuring that his/her assistant coaches exhibit good sportsmanship before, during and after the game. - 7.
+For the conduct of his/her own spectators or rooters on either side of the playing area. - 5.
+For the conduct of his/her players while they are on the field or sidelines. - 6.
+For seeing that his/her assistant coaches and team helpers exhibit good sportsmanship before, during and after the game. - 7.
 Win, lose, or draw, all coaches, assistant coaches and players will be required to show good sportsmanship by giving a cheer to the other team and shaking hands after the game.